 The Direct Debit is requested on or around the 25th of each month.
 This cannot be changed.

 When will I get my membership card?

-We normally send out membership cards within 10 working days from when you renew online.
+We normally send out Membership Cards within 10-14 working days from the date your new subscription begins.

 You can also download a membership confirmation letter from your account on this website.
 Together with your membership card and BACP Register entry, this will confirm your continuing BACP membership for clients and employers.

 We'll send your renewal form to the address we currently hold for you six weeks before your renewal date.
 You can renew your registration as soon as you receive your renewal form.
 If you move house, please make sure you update your address details in your account on the website.